Be the first to know when it’s released.

 But what if there’s another way?

-The Black Sheep is a call to redefine education as human flourishing, challenges the norm, place students at the center and redefine success by growth and contribution.Drawing on insights from neuroscience and examples from classrooms around the world, it shows how schools can nurture the unique gifts of every child and prepare them to lead a life of purpose and impact.
+At its heart, The Black Sheep challenges us to replace narrow standards with a broader vision of success—one rooted in growth, contribution, and the potential within every learner.
+Drawing on insights from neuroscience and examples from classrooms around the world, it shows how schools can cultivate the unique gifts of every child and prepare them to lead a life of purpose and impact.

 Are you an educator, parent, or student who wants to understand how learning really works and how to apply it right away?